Jason Witten

-Christopher Jason Witten (born May 6, 1982) is an American former professional football player who was a tight end for 17 seasons, primarily for the Dallas Cowboys of the National Football League (NFL).
-He currently is the head football coach at Liberty Christian School in Argyle, Texas.
+Christopher Jason Witten (born May 6, 1982) is an American football coach and former player who is currently the tight ends coach for the Oklahoma Sooners.

+He played as a tight end in the National Football League (NFL) for 17 seasons, primarily for the Dallas Cowboys.
 Witten played college football for the Tennessee Volunteers and was selected by the Cowboys in the third round of the 2003 NFL draft.
-He ranks second in all-time career receptions and receiving yards by an NFL tight end, trailing only Tony Gonzalez.
+He ranks second in all-time career receptions by an NFL tight end, trailing Tony Gonzalez, and third in career receiving yards among NFL tight ends, behind Tony Gonzalez and Travis Kelce.
 Known for his toughness and reliability, Witten is widely regarded as one of the greatest tight ends of all time.

 Initially retiring in 2018, Witten became a color analyst for ESPN's Monday Night Football.
 After working as an ESPN color analyst for the 2018 season, he returned to the NFL for the 2019 season, reuniting with the Cowboys.
 Witten then joined the Las Vegas Raiders for the 2020 season.
 He afterward retired again but signed a one-day contract to retire as a member of the Cowboys.

 Early life

-Witten has one cousin, Triston Witten, and two older brothers, Ryan and Shawn.
+Witten has one cousin, Triston Witten, a niece, Scarlet Witten, and two older brothers, Ryan and Shawn.
 All were raised in Washington, D.C., but attended Elizabethton High School in Elizabethton, Tennessee.
 Witten's father, Ed, a 6 ft 8 in, 300 lb mailman, became addicted to alcohol and drugs when Witten was six and became abusive toward Witten's mother, Kim, and Witten's older brothers.
 When Witten was 11, he moved to Elizabethton to live with his grandparents.
 His grandfather, Dave Rider, was the coach of the football team where Witten was a two-way player, playing linebacker and tight end.

 Witten became a three-year starter playing both linebacker and tight end, while helping his team reach the state semi-finals three times.
 As a senior linebacker, Witten finished the season with 163 tackles (registering a career school record 450), nine sacks, two interceptions, five forced fumbles, three fumble recoveries, and two blocked kicks.
 That year, he received several accolades: All-American, All-State (also as a junior), USA Today Player of the Year for Tennessee, East Tennessee Player of the Year, Region Defensive Player of the Year and runner-up for the Mr. Football award.
 Witten had 26 receptions and 14 touchdowns on offense.
 He also played basketball, averaging 15 points and 12 rebounds per game.